cisagov/ScubaGear/baselines/aad.md

 3. Under **Manage**, select **Assignments** and click the **Active assignments** tab.

-4. Verify that there are no users or groups with a value of **Permanent** in the **End time** column.
+4. Verify there are no users or groups with a value of **Permanent** in the **End time** column.
 If there are any, recreate those assignments to have an expiration date using AAD PIM or an alternative PAM system.
-The only exception to this policy are emergency access accounts and service accounts that require perpetual active assignments.
+The only exception to this policy is emergency access accounts and service accounts requiring perpetual active assignments.
 See policy for details.

 #### MS.AAD.7.5v1 instructions: